 Since coming on board with First Freedom Bank in 2006, J. B. has held various positions within the bank's lending and commercial banking teams and has served as First Freedom Bank's Sr. Lender & Director of Commercial Banking since 2009.
 In his role he oversees new loan and mortgage production and all business development activities for the bank as a whole.

-J. B. and his wife, Bethany, call Wilson County their home.
-They both work and reside in Lebanon and attend Mt.
-Juliet Church of Christ where JB currently serves as a Deacon and Treasurer for the congregation.
+J. B. and his family call Wilson County their home.
+He and his wife both work and reside in Lebanon and their family attends 109 Church of Christ where JB currently serves as a Deacon and Treasurer for the congregation.

 Maliea Oakley is a lifelong resident of Wilson County.
 Educated in Wilson County schools, Oakley went on to obtain AIB diplomas in general banking, consumer credit and commercial lending from Volunteer State Community College.
 She graduated from the Southeastern School of Consumer Credit and the Southeastern School of Banking.
 Oakley is also a graduate of the prestigious Graduate School of Banking at Louisiana State University.
 Prior to joining First Freedom Bank, she held executive leadership positions as vice president and main office manager at Wilson Bank & Trust, where, among many other duties, she handled a $29 million loan portfolio.
 Oakley also served as a relationship banker and commercial officer at Peoples Bank, which later became Third National, handling an extensive loan portfolio for her clients.
 Oakley and her husband have two children.
 She is currently the co-chair for Relay for Life in Wilson County, and is on the committee that organized Wilson County-the Place to Be.
 In the recent past, Oakley has been a trustee for the Southeastern School of Consumer Credit, held positions of Immanuel Baptist Church's budget and finance committee and properties committee, treasurer of Lebanon High School Band Boosters, and member of Junior Achievement and Leadership Wilson.